particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 With variables, you can update the global variable `sensor` as much as you want.
 It will only use data operations when the value is retrieved from the cloud.

 Also, you almost never call `Particle.variable()` from `loop()`.
 You call it from `setup()` to let the cloud know you have a variable available, not the the value changed!
-If you need to tell the clound when you change a value, you should use publish instead of variables.
+If you need to tell the cloud when you change a value, you should use publish instead of variables.

 Because we need to update `sensor` periodically, we do it from `loop()`, every second: